-Please choose A or B

-A. A Standard Disclosure Form signed by the system host, including an attestation that the ILSFA Distributed Generation Informational Brochure was received, is being provided with this application.
+Please choose A or B A. □ A Standard Disclosure Form signed by each subscriber identified in this Part II application, including an attestation that the ILSFA Low-income Community Solar Informational Brochure was received, is being provided with this application. -or B. □ This project went under contract for community solar subscription for

--or-
+B.

-B. This project was energized or went under contract for installation prior to the release of final consumer protection materials on [TBD].
-With respect to this project, good-faith, diligent efforts after that date to provide the Standard Disclosure Form and the ILSFA Low-Income Distributed Generation Informational Brochure to the system host were unsuccessful or resulted in the system host's refusal to sign the disclosure.
-5
+This project went under contract for community solar subscription for certain subscriber(s) prior to the release of final ILSFA Low-income Community Solar consumer protection materials on May 10, 2019.
+With respect to this project, good-faith, diligent efforts after that date to provide the Standard Disclosure Form and the ILSFA Low-Income Community Solar Informational Brochure to each of the following subscribers were unsuccessful or resulted in the subscriber's refusal to sign the disclosure.